Equipment Rental and Revolving (ER&R) Fund

 3.9.7 Equipment Rental and Revolving (ER&R) Fund

 3.9.7.10 Equipment Rental and Revolving funds, also known as ER&R funds, are established to provide equipment rental services within a local government.
 They increase government efficiency by giving the government a way to allow expensive equipment and supplies to, in essence, be rented to the government's various departments.
-ER&R funds are internal service funds and should operate on a cost reimbursement basis (without generating a profit).
 Their rental equipment can include items such as computers, police and fire vehicles, heavy road equipment and specialized high voltage trucks.

 All counties (RCW 36.33A.010) and cities with populations over 8,000 (RCW 35.21.088) are legally required to have an ER&R fund for operating county road and city street departments.
 ER&R funds may be expanded to provide services to other departments including public works, utilities, fire and police.

 ER&R funds are created by county commissions or city councils.
 Counties pass a resolution and cities pass an ordinance defining the origin of the resources, purpose, and specific duties of the fund.
 Start-up resources usually come from an interfund transfer of cash and/or equipment.
 The transfer may be as a loan or a permanent transfer.
-Further discussion of internal service funds and overhead cost allocations can be found in the Budgeting, Accounting and Reporting System (BARS) Manual 3.9.5, Overhead Cost Allocation (and GAAP only BARS GAAP Manual 3.9.6, Internal Service Funds).
+Further discussion of internal service funds and overhead cost allocations can be found in BARS 3.9.5, Overhead Cost Allocation and BARS 3.9.6, Internal Service Funds.

 3.9.7.20 Operation of the fund